PubInv/OSMS-OKHs/README.md

 Members of the project team discussed the OKH formatting and exceptions to accomodate the varied data available for each project.
 Moved several project datasets from the .json OSH-Registry under Public Invention to the OKH repository.
 Modified the original template from [OSEGermany](https://gitlab.com/OSEGermany) to a more simplified version tailored to the needs for this project.

+**January 2025**
+Completed conversion of the OSH registry to the OKH format.

 ## Important notes:
   * These are .toml files.
 If interested in learning more, check out this link:[TOML](https://toml.io/en/)
   * This project is in partnership with both [Public Invention](https://www.pubinv.org/volunteer/) and [OSMS](https://opensourcemedicalsupplies.org/), with collaboration from members of [OSEGermany](https://gitlab.com/OSEGermany).
 Check out their websites if you would like to get involved in similar projects.